 Return to the oven for 20 minutes or until cooked through

-You can serve cauliflower florets as a side dish to any grilled meat, fish, or roast.
+You can serve cauliflower florets as a side dish to any steak cooked to your preferred level, fish, or roast.

 You can also freeze batches of cauliflower bites in zip bags or boxes and thaw them in the fridge the day before serving.